Berta Golahny

-Berta Rosenbaum Golahny (February 7, 1925 – November 4, 2005) was an American painter, printmaker, and sculptor.
+Berta Golahny (born Bertha Rosenbaum; February 7, 1925 – November 4, 2005) was an American painter, printmaker, and sculptor.

 Biography

-Golahny was born in 1925 in Detroit, Michigan to Jewish immigrants, Fannie Henkin Rosenbaum (1889–1953, b. in Beshankovichy, Belarus) and Gedaliah Rosenbaum (1889–1985, b. in Włodawa, Poland).
-As a child, Golahny began to draw while watching her father design wrought-iron pieces for the company he founded, Liberty Ironworks, some of whose ornamental gates and railings remain standing in Detroit.
+Golahny was born Bertha Rosenbaum in 1925 in Detroit to Jewish immigrant parents, Fannie (Hencken) Rosenbaum (ca. 1891–1953, born in Beshankovichy, Belarus) and Gedaliah Rosenbaum (1890–1985, born in Włodawa, Poland).
+As a child, she began to draw while watching her father design wrought-iron pieces for the company he founded, Liberty Ironworks.

-She was educated at Detroit’s Cass Technical High School and then in 1943-4 the Art Students League of New York, having received a National Scholarship.
+She was educated at Detroit's Cass Technical High School and then in 1943-4 the Art Students League of New York, having received a National Scholarship.
 There, George Grosz encouraged her drawing and French artist Ossip Zadkine introduced her to sculpture.

 Golahny continued her studies at the Art Institute of Chicago.
 After receiving her Bachelor's in Fine Art from the Art Institute in 1947, Golahny completed her studies at the University of Iowa, from which she received a Master's in Fine Art in 1950.
 At Iowa, she studied printmaking under Mauricio Lasansky, art history under William S. Heckscher, and painting under Eugene Ludins.
-Her thesis painting, The Resurrection, was awarded the Painting Prize by juror Ben Shahn.
+Her painting The Resurrection was awarded the Painting Prize by juror Ben Shahn.
 In 1951, she was awarded a fellowship from The Louis Comfort Tiffany Foundation.
 While at Iowa, she married Yehuda Golahny, an engineering student in Detroit.
 When Yehuda began to pursue a Master’s of Science in Electrical Engineering at MIT (class of 1954), the couple moved to Cambridge, Massachusetts.
 After two years, they moved to Newton, Massachusetts, where they settled.